-The Financial CHOICE Act addresses constitutional concerns with the SEC's enforcement program by giving defendants in SEC administrative proceedings the right to remove the enforcement action to federal court.
-It also requires the SEC to allow defendants to appear before the Commission prior to the initiation of a formal enforcement action, and establishes an Enforcement Ombudsman to review complaints about the Enforcement program.
+The Financial CHOICE Act addresses constitutional concerns with the SEC's enforcement program by giving respondents in SEC administrative proceedings the right to remove their enforcement action to federal court to ensure that the respondents' due process rights are protected.
+It also requires the SEC to allow respondents to appear before the Commission prior to the initiation of a formal enforcement action, and establishes an Enforcement Ombudsman to review complaints about the Enforcement program.
 Further, the SEC will be required to approve and publish an Enforcement Manual to ensure transparency and uniform application of its procedures.
+It comports certain private claims under the Investment Company Act with prior securities litigation reform efforts.
 Finally, the Financial CHOICE Act eliminates the system of automatic disqualifications and makes such disqualifications subject to the Commission's discretion, thereby ensuring that the worst offenders can be barred from certain business activities and, if necessary, the industry.